Depechie/2024-portotechhub-aspireotel/readme.md

 ```

 > [!NOTE]
-> Explain the addition of the Redis cache integration in Program.cs of the Web project
+> Explain the addition of the Redis cache integration in Program.cs of the API project

 While the Aspire project is running, you can look at the Redis cache through RedisInsight and see the keys.